gemc/docs/webPage/source/documentation/generator/lund.rst

 Description
 ^^^^^^^^^^^

+The header must contain at least 10 variables, listed below.
+Additional information can be added to the header, up to 100 variables.
+The header is separated from the data by a blank line.

 After the header there are N lines (one per particle) describing each particle property as described in the tables below.